-Deadline: Rolling (but no later than a month before the final bar deadline for the jurisdiction where you seek to work).
+Deadline: Rolling depending on early host organization deadlines and/or no later than a month before the final bar deadline for the jurisdiction where you seek to work, whichever comes first.

 Eligibility: 3Ls only

 Since the regular PSVF Organization-Based Fellowship selection process comes relatively late in the year, students may face host organization deadlines or a final bar deadline before they would know if they’d been selected for a PSVF Org-Based Fellowship, and might therefore be precluded from making such a choice.

 To be eligible for EDF, you must meet the following criteria: